 Content goes beyond email campaigns and sales collateral.
 Craft messages specifically for the sales team that make selling more effective.
 Content is an essential part of sales enablement and often a resource that sales reps lack.
 What makes good content?
 Materials that guide the buyer along their journey and make the buying process easier.
 Ensure your marketing team aligns with your sales enablement process to ensure your content is valuable to the sales team.

-A sales enablement strategy is necessary to achieve your revenue goals.
-The rise of sales enablement is a response to the evolution of buying behavior.
+An evolving sales enablement strategy is necessary to achieve your revenue goals.
 As technology advances and information becomes abundant, the buying process has become more much involved.